-Join Diana Weynand for an in-depth discussion in this video Adding sound effects to create depth, part of Effective Storytelling with Final Cut Pro X v10.1.x.
+Join Diana Weynand for an in-depth discussion in this video Adding sound effects to create depth, part of Final Cut Pro X v10.1.x: Effective Storytelling.

 - What if I told you there's more you can do…to a stick figure scene than alter the voices?…That's right; the last step in selling the…stick figure scene is adding sound effects to it.…Once you hear how much depth and interest…sound effects can add to a scene,…I'm sure you'll look for places to add them…in the scenes that you use real people,…even real people documentaries.…In the project library, let's open…the sound effects project.…This project contains the work that's been done so far,…to add text and to record a voice over,…even to add or change pitch to the recorded sound.…